amdavidson/backup.sh/readme.md

 print_help () {
     echo -e """
     Usage:
-    backup.sh 'command' 'destination'
+    backup.sh 'command' 'destination' 'input'

     Supported Commands:
-    init          - intiialize a new backup repository backup        - initiate a backup of the home folder to the destination check         - check repository for consistency
+    backup        - initiate a backup of the home folder to the destination check         - check repository for consistency
+    find          - find a file by a string in the repository (requires input)
+                    ex: backup.sh find s3 critical_file.doc
+    help          - print this help
+    init          - intiialize a new backup repository prune         - prune old backups on the destination restore       - restores file from repository (requires input)
+                    ex: backup.sh restore s3 latest --target=/tmp/restore --include=/home/user/Documents
-    snapshots     - list backups on the destination prune         - prune old backups on the destination stats         - print statistics about the backup repository help          - print this help
+    snapshots     - list backups on the destination stats         - print statistics about the backup repository unlock        - unlock a locked repository - use for stale locks

     Required Configuration:
     \$XDG_CONFIG_HOME/backup.sh/\$DESTINATION/\$DESTINATION.repo